httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Conveying metadata

 This specification supports the "Expect: 100-continue" request header ({{?RFC9110, Section 10.1.1}}) in any HTTP version.
 The "100 (Continue)" status code confirms receipt of a request at the proxy without waiting for the proxy-destination TCP handshake to succeed or fail.
-This might be particularly helpful when the destination host is not responding, as TCP handshakes can hang for several minutes before failing.
 Clients MAY send "Expect: 100-continue", and proxies MUST respect it by returning "100 (Continue)" if the request is not immediately rejected.
+This allows for a few useful improvements:

+* Clients can provide a clearer status indication while waiting for the destination host to respond.
+(TCP handshakes can hang for several minutes before failing.)
+* Clients can apply separate timeouts to the proxying request and connection establishment.
+* In HTTP/2 and HTTP/3, clients have the option to delay some or all of the optimistic payload data until after confirming that the request is permissible.
+This strategy reduces wasted effort when the request is rejected.

 Proxies implementing this specification SHOULD include a "Proxy-Status" response header field {{!RFC9209}} in any success or failure response (i.e., status codes 101, 2XX, 4XX, or 5XX) to support advanced client behaviors and diagnostics.
 Clients and proxies MUST NOT send trailer fields on "connect-tcp" streams.